build-on-aws/content/posts/ai-explainability/05-shap/index.md

 ---
-title: SHAP
+title: An introduction to SHAP, an AIX method based on Shapley values,
-description: In thios post I am describing SHAP as an AIX method.
+description: In this post I am describing SHAP as an AIX method.
+I will explain how Shapely values are adopted to attribute impact to features in a tabular dataset.
 tags:
   - ai-explainability
   - ai-fairness